The Brig

 Kenneth H. Brown (playwright)

 New York: The Living Theatre, 1963.
-Vintage script for the 1963 Off Broadway play, INSCRIBED on the title page in 1985 by The Living Theatre co-founder—and production designer for the play—Julian Beck: "This is the mimeographed text which The Living Theatre used for its production of the world premiere of the play (May 1963).
+Vintage script for the 1963 off-Broadway play.
+INSCRIBED on the title page by The Living Theatre co-founder—and production designer for the play—Julian Beck: "This is the mimeographed text which The Living Theatre used for its production of the world premiere of the play (May 1963).
 It precedes all other publications of the play. / Julian Beck / NYC Feb 1985."

-A realistic and anti-authoritarian depiction of a US Marine Corps prison, based on playwright Kenneth H. Brown's experience spending 30 days in a brig for being AWOL while serving with the Third Marines at Camp Fuji, Japan in the 1950s.
+A realistic and anti-authoritarian depiction of a US Marine Corps prison, based on playwright Kenneth H. Brown's experience being held in a brig for 30 days while serving with the Third Marines at Camp Fuji in the 1950s.

 Self wrappers, front wrapper integral with the title page, noting credits for playwright Kenneth H. Brown.
 52 leaves, with last page of text numbered 2-2-45.
 Mimeograph duplication, rectos only.
 Pages Near Fine, bound with two gold brads.